brettz9/atyourcommand/README.md

 	write output to file and optionally open that file in the browser or outside optionally with WebAppFind/filetypes.json), into window which is hidden or not, and optionally switching to that window.
+	1. Support **text or CSS path offset of highlighted text** so if supplying all page text, an app can reconstruct the position of the highlighted text/elements in context (e.g., to allow supplying a correction of edited text to Github through its API).
 	1. Ensure format of data is as abstract as possible in every way so as to avoid OS-specific syntax.
 1. Option to **make command or executable batch**